fanchymarin/task-management-system/docs/DECISIONS.md

 This document outlines the key decisions made during the development of the Task Management System project.
 It serves as a reference for the chosen technologies, architectural patterns, and implementation strategies.

+## Mandatory Checklist

+- [x] Project runs with single  docker-compose up  command
+- [x] PostgreSQL database is used (not SQLite)
+- [x] Most or all core API endpoints work
+- [x] A basic frontend UI using Django templates is functional
+- [ ] At least 2 Celery tasks are functional
+- [x] .env.sample file includes all required variables
+- [x] README.md has clear setup instructions
+- [x] DECISIONS.md explains your choices

 ## Features status

 ### Docker Infrastructure